-Pedestrians are defined as people who are on foot and who have an enabled PID.
+Pedestrians are defined as people who are on foot.
 Florida law classifies a bicyclist riding on a sidewalk as a pedestrian.
-Pedestrians shall receive audible messages from PIDs indicating they may be in conflict with a vehicle or street car.
-Pedestrians will be located on Twiggs near the courthouse, Meridian Avenue, and Channelside (along the street car route).
-The estimated number of equipped pedestrians is 500.
+Pedestrians will be located on Twiggs Street near the courthouse, who use the unmarked crosswalk.

 2.2.5 TMC Operators